flutter/website/src/get-started/flutter-for/ios-devs.md

 **Flutter** differs somewhat with its process:

-1. The parent widget passes constraints down to its children Constraints include minimum and maximum values for height and width.
+1. The parent widget passes constraints down to its children.
+Constraints include minimum and maximum values for height and width.
 1. The child tries to decide its size.
 It repeats the same process with its own list of children:
    - It informs its child of the child's constraints.